 Please use common sense navigation and always have an awareness of other swimmers.
 Swim counter-clockwise and stay to the right of the centre line.
 This is especially important if you swim short-axis strokes.
 When passing, tap the feet once and pass on the left.
 If you are approaching the wall and you have been tapped, keep to the right when you turn.
 Always be aware of and give way to faster swimmers and if a faster swimmer is coming through, adjust your rest times so they do not have to pass you immediately after you leave the wall.
 Keep to the right when resting at the wall.
 Faster swimmers should use Lane 1 at all times, and slower swimmers and non-Olympic breast strokers should use Lane 2 or (where available) Lane 3.

 Members have lost the occasional tie, panties, running shoes etc from the changing room.
 Whilst digital combination lockers are provided, you may wish to include a padlock as part of your swimming kit, since the natty electronic devices seem designed mainly to amuse the kids rather than keep your kit safe.
-But be sure to remember not only the combination you set… but also your locker number, otherwise you might be waiting a long time to retrieve your underwear.
+But be sure to remember not only the combination you set… but also your locker number, otherwise you might be waiting a long time to retrieve personal items.

 Masters Swimming in Hong Kong